 If you have suffered a partial disability due to a work-related injury, you may be entitled to workers’ compensation benefits.
-Boston workers’ compensation attorney Michael O. Smith has substantial experience in this field, and helps disabled workers obtain the benefits they deserve.
+Boston workers’ compensation attorney Smith and his team of attorneys have substantial experience in this field, and helps disabled workers obtain the benefits they deserve.
 His clients have benefited from his extensive background as a trial attorney, and his previous experience as both a claims adjuster and defense lawyer.
 He advises and represents clients through every phase of the claims process.
 Contact us today to see how we can help you.Partial Disability and Benefits

 If you were injured at work, you may qualify for partial disability benefits if you can work, but not at the same level or performing the same duties as you could before your injury or illness.
 A partial disability diminishes your earning capacity because you must reduce your work hours or change jobs because of your disability.

 If you have a partial disability, you can receive sixty percent of the difference between your average weekly wage before the injury and the wage you are capable of earning after the injury.
 Your weekly benefits cannot be more than 75 percent of what you would receive if you were eligible for temporary total benefits .

 The wage a worker is capable of earning is the greater of:

 - What you can earn from the job you had when you were injured (if it is available to you and you can perform it);

 - What you can earn in a particular suitable job (if it is available to you and you can perform it);

 - What you are capable of earning.

 A job is considered “suitable” if you can physically and mentally perform it given the nature and severity of your injury, so long as it has a reasonable relationship to your work experience, education, or training.Extension of Benefits

 You can receive weekly wage benefits for 260 weeks, or up to five years.
 However, benefits may be extended for up to 364 weeks, or seven years, for a worker that receives both partial and temporary total disability benefits.